Emergency Coordination

 ***VHF/UHF***

-[El Paso Locals] The VHF/UHF mode of the week will be Packet Winlink or VARA FM.
-Please use the KB5HPT-10 Packet RMS on 145.070 MHz or KB5HPT-10 VARA FM RMS on 439.010 MHz simplex as primary target.
+[El Paso Locals] The VHF/UHF mode of the week will be VARA FM.
+Please use the KB5HPT-10 VARA FM RMS on 439.010 MHz simplex as primary target.

 ***NOTE:***